luerhard/anti-elitism-gets-views/reports/manuscript/main.typ

 @fig:views_elite depicts the average marginal effects of the anti-elitism dimension on the number of likes for each channel.
 The range for the x-axis for each channel is bounded by the interval $[-2, 2]$ standard deviations, with impossible values (anti-elitism values that are lower that zero) removed.
-The x-axis is than back-transformed to its original values to show the actual percentage values of the populist dimension for each prediction.
+The x-axis is then back-transformed to its original values to show the actual percentage values of the populist dimension for each prediction.
 The red dashed lines indicates the expected trajectory of the effect if there were no relationship between anti-elitism and view count.
-The confidence intervals give a an indication on how much data points are available for the respective values with large intervals indicating a few videos actually exhibiting this amount of anti-elitism.
+The confidence intervals give an indication on how much data points are available for the respective values with large intervals indicating a few videos actually exhibiting this amount of anti-elitism.

 #figure(
   image("../figures/reg_ame_views_pplcentr.svg", width: 100%),